 Once you have worked out the controls that will be effective at eliminating or minimising the risks that you have identified in your business, you should document the risk assessment and the proposed controls and see that these are implemented in your operations.
 This will require communication, changes to procedures and training across the board, including with business partners.
 It may also require expenditure on new resources, including in your workforce.
 Your business will be better able to implement these changes where there is full support from the executives and management of your business.

 After these changes have been made, the business and its executives should be monitoring the effectiveness of the control measures to see if they are working.
-If they are not, they should be working out why not, and finding ways to make them more effective.
+If they are not, they should be working out why not and finding ways to make them more effective.

-In order to ensure your assessments and procedures remain current, you should revisit RICPs from time to time to see if there are further opportunities for improvement.
+To ensure your assessments and procedures remain current, you should revisit RICPs from time to time to see if there are further opportunities for improvement.
 You should also review your systems against RICPs when your situation or activities change, when new risks emerge, when laws or regulations change, and any time an RICP is revised.

 The processes mentioned above can be incorporated into a single Safety Management Systems (SMS) to ensure a comprehensive approach to safety management.
 Having an SMS is not a legal requirement in the heavy vehicle industry – it is mandatory in the aviation, rail, and maritime industries – but is a recommended means to incorporate risk management, training, monitoring, and continuous improvement.